QuiteAFancyEmerald/Holy-Unblocker/README.md

 For beginners, Freenom is a good provider for obtaining domains for free.
 However the catch is that you can only use properly "Freenom" domains for free being .cf, .ml, .gq, ga and .tk.
 However these can be blocked rather easily.

-- Get some Freenom domains then add them to your Heroku instance (Personal > [App Name] > Settings > Domains) Add a domain for both `www.youdomainhere.cf` and `yourdomainhere.cf` with .cf being interchangeable with other Freenom domain names.
+- Get some Freenom domains then add them to your Heroku instance (Personal > [App Name] > Settings > Domains) Add a domain for both `www.example.cf` and `example.cf` with .cf being interchangeable with other Freenom domain names.
 - If you prefer to obtain premium domains (TLDs) then use <a href="https://porkbun.com">Porkbun</a>, which offers domains for amazing prices.
 Literally a `.net` domain normally costs around $10.
 On Porkbun for the first year it costs $3 so its definitely a deal.

 #### Cloudflare Steps